 Adapting to climate change requires many interconnected actions and policies.
 Building resilience in communities where people have always struggled to produce enough food needs to be a high priority as does identifying and adopting sustainable farming practices.

-Climate change is a global problem.
-If countries cannot work together to find and implement solutions, the encouraging progress against hunger of the past few decades could quickly be undone.
+The global food system is already under tremendous pressure to be more productive and meet the needs of a growing global population.
+If countries cannot work together to find and implement solutions, ending hunger by 2030 will be out of reach and the encouraging progress against hunger of the past few decades will be lost.

 Nearly 175 million people in developing countries have been displaced by climate-induced disasters since 2008